On this page

 Use this process when the path does not reflect the actual network flow.

-3. Repeat steps 1 and 2 until the path is accurate and reflects the actual network flow.
+Repeat the validation until the path is accurate and reflects the actual network flow.

 Resolve incomplete paths